ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 The Agency has indicated that the device must be able to be remotely wipe in case it is lost.
 This is to ensure information cannot be recovered in any circumstances.

-Table 145 Remote wipe iOS devices Design Decisions for all agencies and implementation types.
+Remote wipe iOS devices Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---